-Torsemide is a loop diuretic (water pill) that makes you urinate more.
-It works in the kidneys to get rid of extra water and electrolytes (like sodium and potassium), which helps ease swelling and lower blood pressure.
+Torsemide is a type of water pill called a loop diuretic.
+It works in the kidneys to get rid of extra water and electrolytes (like sodium and potassium) in the body.
+It makes you urinate them out.
+This helps lower blood pressure and reduce swelling in the body from fluid buildup.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.